MicrosoftDocs/fabric-docs/docs/data-science/includes/prerequisites.md

 * A Power BI Premium subscription.
 If you don't have one, see [How to purchase Power BI Premium](/power-bi/enterprise/service-admin-premium-purchase).

-* A Power BI Workspace with assigned premium capacity.
-If you don't have a workspace, use the steps in [Create a workspace](../../get-started/create-workspaces.md) to create one and assign it to [premium capacity](../../get-started/create-workspaces.md#premium-capacity-settings).
+* A Power BI workspace with assigned Premium capacity.
+If you don't have a workspace, use the steps in [Create a workspace](../../get-started/create-workspaces.md) to create one and assign it to a Premium capacity.

 * Sign in to [[!INCLUDE [product-name](../../includes/product-name.md)]](https://fabric.microsoft.com/).